lehelmatyus/jquery-selectall/README.md

 		$("fieldset").selectAll();
 	```

-4. Extra configuration and roperties
+4. Extra configuration and properties

 	- **buttonParent** : SELECTOR for parent element that will hold the 2 buttons (optional)
 	- **buttonWrapperHTML** : HTML wrapper for the buttons that will be placed inside parent (optional)